nganediwal/Data-Driven-Education-VIP/journals/CindyJournals/Spring2021/Week No8.md

 ## 03-10-2021
 - Sixth Sub-team meeting
-  - Updates on task progress and overall project structure and next steps
+  - Discuss updaes on task progress and overall project structure and next steps
   - Discussed progress done on outlier analysis and reported next steps to the team
+  - Discussed doing analysis to compare demographics of stem vs non-stem course
+  - Discussed possible additional JITI to encourage team iteraction with students.
+  - Discussed other methods for outlier analysis using z-score

 ## Assignments/ To-Do:
   - Journals (Due every week)